djlastnight/XinputGuitarAutostrum/README.md

 The hack will only works for xinput controller #1 (this is hardcoded),
 which obviously must be a [guitar | guitar_alt | guitar_bass] xinput subtype.

-# How to temporary disable
+# How to temporarily disable
 To ensure normal menu navigating, the hack will stop sending strum when you push the whammy bar (50% or more).

 # How to uninstall